 Remembering that practice makes perfect.

-Therapy can help you better understand the reason behind the pressure to be perfect.
+Research shows that the negative effects of perfectionism, specifically being self-critical, often results in poor goal progress.
+It is important to practice self-compassion, challenge negative thoughts, focus on progress, and seek support.
+Therapy can help you better understand the reason behind the pressure to be perfect and find the root cause of perfectionism.
 Therapy can also be a space where you learn what your standards are, identify your reactions to not meeting your standards, and explore costs and alternatives to relaxing your standards.
 Cognitive Behavioral Therapy (CBT) can also help encourage flexible thinking, correct unrealistic beliefs, expose you to feared thoughts and situations and help you find acceptance.
-Therapy can also give you more tools to overcome perfectionism.
-If you believe you may be struggling with perfectionism, and it is causing you distress please reach out to me today.
+Therapy can also give you more tools to learn how to let go of perfectionism.
+If you believe you may be struggling with perfectionism and anxiety, and it is causing you distress please reach out to me today.

-If you are in Houston, New York, or California and you would like to explore treatment options for moving past the fear caused by your perfectionism please contact me and schedule a free consultation today.
+If you are in Houston, New York, or California and you would like to explore treatment options for managing perfectionism and anxiety please contact me and schedule a free consultation today.
 I would be happy to speak with you about how I may be able to help.
 Let's work together to change your behavior so you can live a less pressured life.
 Don't let you get in the way.